VoidJuiceConcentrate/DurinDoor/README.md

 # Building DurinDoor from source.

 As it is right now, it's a pretty manual process.
-However, after completing the previous step:
+However, with Docker installed:

    1. In a terminal window, do the following command to log into the new container
       ```